Breakdown of Kinetic Compensation Effect in Physical Desorption: Results

-To verify that the direct contribution from the $\ln \nu$ term is small relative to the $E_{a}$ component, we plot $\ln \nu$ vs. $\sfrac{1}{T}$ on the right panel of Fig.~\ref{fig:AplotsEnu}.
-We see that $\ln \nu$ remains approximately constant and close to the value for the non-interacting case for all interaction energies.
-Our results in Figs.~\ref{fig:nuvscov} and Fig.~\ref{fig:AplotsEnu} are in stark contrast with the so-called `unusually large' preexponential factors that can be obtained using the traditional slope and intercept method of analysis, in particular in the regime of strong interactions \cite{Zhdanov:81}.
-We emphasize this point further in the Appendix, where we compare results obtained using the standard linear fitting procedure our direct computations.
+On the right panel of Fig.~\ref{fig:AplotsEnu} we added the we plot $\ln \nu$ vs. $\sfrac{1}{T}$, and we see that $\ln \nu$ remains approximately constant and relatively close to $1$ in all cases.
+Our results in Figs.~\ref{fig:nuvscov} and Fig.~\ref{fig:AplotsEnu} do not yield `unusually large' preexponential factors that exhibit a strong coverage dependence in the regime of strong interactions \cite{Zhdanov:81,Zhdanov:89,Seebauer:88,Pfnur:78}, and which have been identified as an indicator of false compensation effects in thermal desorption \cite{Nieskens:03}.